 I reach inside and shake hands with the interior of a person.
 I cram the getting-to-know process into several early intense sessions in a row.
 Some people expect it to always be that way.
 But in the end, I’m a person who retreats into her alone space.

 Those in my circle get it.
 When people know you, they understand your inconsistencies.
 But when they don’t, they get hurt.

-Yet I tell their stories.
-I pay them tribute.
+Yet I tell their stories, like when I pay tribute to the man with the Vespa.
 I hear their tales in my head and repeat the words like incantations.
 I’m Scheherazade and live another day because of the people whose stories I tell.

 Or maybe, all this talk is a different delaying tactic, Penelope weaving the shroud and keeping her suitors at bay.
 Until the return of her Odysseus.